josephsenior/Agentic-Design-Patterns/agentic_patterns_projects/chapter8_memory/README.md

 ## Features

-- Multiple memory types
+- Multiple memory types (choose what works for your use case)
-- Conversation history
+- Conversation history (see what was said before)
-- Context extraction
+- Context extraction (pull out important information)
-- Memory clearing
+- Memory clearing (start fresh when needed)

+The agent remembers your name, your preferences, and the context of your conversation.
+Ask it what you talked about earlier, and it'll know.
+This makes interactions feel much more natural and useful.